Rules

 3. Competition system

-At the end of this 1st Phase, the 1st and 2nd team of each group will qualify for the Champions League and the 3rd and 4th for the Europa League.
-The 5th placed team will be automatically eliminated.
+The 1st phase will take place over 3 or 4 rounds, depending on whether the group is made up of 4 or 5 teams.
+At the end of the 1st phase, the first and second team of each group will qualify for the Champions League, and the third and fourth for the Europa League.
+The 5th placed team will be eliminated.

 Scoring of the matches